Preparing tunable Bell-diagonal states on a quantum computer

 with the reduced states given by \cite{mazieroPTr}: $\rho_{a}=\mathrm{Tr}_{b}(\rho)$ and $\rho_{b}=\mathrm{Tr}_{a}(\rho)$.

-The existence of non-local coherence is a prerequisite for a system to present a quantum correlation named quantum discord.
-This quantum correlation (QC) is related to the minimal extent to which the correlations in a composite system are to be deprecated by local non-selective projective measurements.
-Here we use the Ollivier-Zurek discord \cite{discordOZ}:
+The quantum correlation (QC) named quantum discord is related to the minimal extent to which the correlations in a composite system are to be deprecated by local non-selective projective measurements.
+Here we use Ollivier-Zurek's discord \cite{Zurek}:

 with the quantum mutual information being $I(x)=S(x_{a})+S(x_{b})-S(x)$, where $x_{a}$ and $x_{b}$ are reduced operators computed as mentioned above.
 By its turn, the measured state is defined as $\Pi_{b}(\rho)=\sum_{j}\sigma_{0}\otimes\Pi_{j}^{b}\rho\sigma_{0}\otimes\Pi_{j}^{b}$ with $\Pi_{j}^{b}\Pi_{k}^{b}=\delta_{j,k}\Pi_{j}^{b}$ and $\sum_{j}\Pi_{j}^{b}=\sigma_{0}$.
 We observe that once there is no known analytical formula for $D$ of general states (even for two qubits), the results we present in the sequence are obtained using numerical optimization.